sefij/image-api/README.md

 Designed with real time performance ,usability and scallability in mind.

-While researching how to implement this api, I decided to avoid storing all the files in MongoDB.
+While researching how to implement this api, I decided to avoid storing all the files contents in MongoDB.
 Therefore I added the usage of Minio for file storage and proceeded to save the image details in MongoDB.

 ### Important environnment variables in the docker-compose.yml